DapengFeng/femtomes_ros_driver/README.md

 roslaunch femtomes_ros_driver femtomes_rtk.launch
 ```

-This will stream femtomes reciver and publish on the appropriate ROS topic.
+This will stream femtomes receiver and publish on the appropriate ROS topic.

 ### Published Topics